Menu

 Spain experiences earthquakes, but major quakes are rare.

 Volcanic eruptions occurred in 2021 on La Palma in the Canary Islands.
-There's lots of seismic activity on the Canary Island of El Hierro.
+There's seismic activity on the Canary Island of El Hierro.
 The risk level set by local authorities is Green, which is level 1 of 3.

 More information: